 - Don’t wash the vagina with soap, as it disturbs the natural acidity of the vagina.
 Preferably use lukewarm water.

 - Keep the skin thoroughly clean and dry.
 Gently pat the skin dry, rather than hard rubbing.
 Optionally use talcum powder in skin folds and in babies to absorb the moisture.

-- Try to avoid stress as much as possible.
+avoid stress as much as possible.
 Prolonged stress is one of the main factors undermining the immune system and makes a person more susceptible to infections.